Missouri Sports Betting: When and How to Bet Legally

 When Missouri opens its doors to online sports betting, we expect a lively market with a mix of pro teams and land-based casinos all vying for a piece of the action.
 Given the proposals in the bills and the petitions filed with the Secretary of State, it’s safe to predict a diverse and comprehensive market with plenty of licenses up for grabs.
 This opens up a golden opportunity for all the big players in the sportsbook world.

-Drawing on patterns we've seen in other states and taking stock of the current heavy hitters, we'll likely see many top-tier sportsbooks jumping in to claim their stake in Missouri's potentially booming sports betting landscape.
+Drawing on patterns we've seen in other states and taking stock of the current heavy hitters, we'll likely see many top-tier sportsbooks jumping in with their best Missouri sportsbook promos to claim their stake in this potentially booming sports betting landscape.

 DraftKings 👑

 DraftKings isn't new to Missouri, having offered DFS there since 2016.
 It makes sense that they're front-runners for a license if Missouri embraces sports betting.
-Their welcome bonuses are ever-changing, and right now, the “bet $5, get $150” is a hot topic.
+Their welcome bonuses are ever-changing, and right now, the “bet $5, get $200 in bonus bets” is a hot topic.

 DK has one of the most decked-out betting programs.
 Their versatility is most evident in the depth of their prop bets.
 Every NFL matchup, like any game in the other three major sports, boasts an array of prop bet variations.
 Just the Rush/Receiving props category spans 10 subsections, covering options from the longest rush to specific receiving yard lines for different players.
 Plus, they've got some slick homemade same-game parlays if you're aiming for those hefty odds.